 Preparing Dynamics and AzureAD

-In order for BlueConic to connect with Dynamics, BlueConic needs to be registered in Azure Active Directory (Azure AD) and have this registration data configured in the BlueConic connection.
-You will need to follow the steps below and record some data along the way.
+In order for BlueConic to connect with Dynamics, BlueConic needs to be registered in Azure Active Directory (Azure AD) and to have this registration data configured in the BlueConic connection.
+You'll need to follow the steps below and record some data along the way.